TomVer99/FHICT-typst-template/documentation/manual.typ

   [#icon-ty\Parameters: #print_type("ref")\(reference\)],
 )

-This function is used to created a styled hyperlink for in-document references.
+This function is used to create a styled hyperlink for in-document references.
 The `reference` parameter specifies the reference to link to.
 The text to display will be derived from the reference.

 #codly(header: [ #strong[Example code] ])
 ```typ